-- 27.3.24.5 Provide for a safe and efficient transport network that: - a.
-Avoids new access onto the State Highway other than the intersections shown on the Te Pūtahi Ladies Mile Structure Plan (Schedule 27.13.19); - b.
-Ensures that public transport and waste collection can be efficiently and effectively provided within the roading network or in the case of waste collection, private rear service lanes; - c.
-Integrates key roads north of the State Highway with existing and planned intersections serving development south of the State Highway, and provides safe pedestrian and cycleway crossings of the State Highway, to encourage connectivity between the south and north sides of the State Highway; - d.
-Ensures that the standard and layout of internal road connections account for long-term traffic demand without the need for subsequent retrofitting or upgrade; and - e.
-Prioritises the safe and efficient movement of walking, cycling, and public transport routes over private vehicular use. - 27.3.24.6 Manage subdivisions (including in terms of staging and restrictions on subsequent development) so as to support and complement the specific transport infrastructural works required for Avoid development where specific transport infrastructural works identified for Sub Areas A I in Rules 49.5.10, 49.5.33, 49.5.50 and 49.5.56 (and as referenced in Rule 15.4.18) have not been completed for their respective Sub Area(s), unless it can be demonstrated that development will avoid future and cumulative adverse effects from additional traffic movements on State Highway 6. - 27.3.24.7 Require the mauri and health of fresh water to be sustained and enhanced by subdivision design that avoids the adverse effects of stormwater on Waiwhakaata Lake Hayes, and requires: - (a) An integrated stormwater management system for the entirety of the TPLM Zone and Local Shopping Centre Zone north of State Highway 6 and the contributing Slope Hill catchment; and - (b) Soakage to ground of runoff generated by the 1% AEP event for development in the TPLM Zone and the Local Shopping Centre Zone north of State Highway 6; and - (c) For the contributing Slope Hill catchment, soakage to ground of runoff generated by the 1% AEP event or as close as possible to the 1% AEP event; and - (d) The design of stormwater management systems to avoid stormwater discharges (other than coordinated overland flow) to Waiwhakaata Lake Hayes. - 27.3.24.7A Avoid the adverse effects of discharges to the Shotover and Kawarau Rivers, the State Highway network, groundwater resources, and to neighbouring sites. - 27.3.24.7B Ensure staged subdivisions that create balance or bulk lots are designed with connections to a reticulated water supply, stormwater disposal and/or sewage treatment and disposal system that are of sufficient capacity for the intended future urban development.
+- e.
+Encouraging integrated applications for subdivision and land use for medium and high density residential development proposals; and - f.
+In the case of private ways or Joint Owned Access Lots, clearly demarcating those spaces that are intended for private or resident use only such as a rear service lane (which subject to screening from public view only require functional standards of design), and those that also accommodate visitor or public (in particular pedestrian or cyclist) access (which require a high-quality design, and should demonstrate pedestrian-priority). - 27.3.24.5 Provide for a safe and efficient transport network that: - Avoids new access onto the State Highway other than the intersections shown on the Te Pūtahi Ladies Mile Structure Plan (Schedule 27.13.19); - Ensures that public transport and waste collection can be efficiently and effectively provided within the roading network or in the case of waste collection, private rear service lanes; - c.
+Integrates key roads north of the State Highway with existing and planned intersections serving development south of the State Highway, and provides safe pedestrian and cycleway crossings of the State Highway, to encourage connectivity between the south and north sides of the State Highway; - Ensures that the standard and layout of internal road connections account for long-term traffic demand without the need for subsequent retrofitting or upgrade; and - Prioritises the safe and efficient movement of walking, cycling, and public transport routes over private vehicular use. - 27.3.24.6 Manage subdivisions (including in terms of staging and restrictions on subsequent development) so as to support and complement the specific transport infrastructural works required for Sub Areas A - I in Rules 49.5.10, 49.5.33, 49.5.50 and 49.5.56 (and as referenced in Rule 15.4.18) - 27.3.24.7 Require the mauri and health of fresh water to be sustained and enhanced by subdivision design that avoids the adverse effects of stormwater on Waiwhakaata Lake Hayes, and requires: - (a) An integrated stormwater management system for the entirety of the TPLM Zone (excluding Sub-Area K) and Local Shopping Centre Zone north of State Highway 6 and the contributing Slope Hill catchment; and - (b) Soakage to ground of runoff generated by the 1% AEP event for development in the TPLM Zone and the Local Shopping Centre Zone north of State Highway 6; and - (c) For the contributing Slope Hill catchment, soakage to ground of runoff generated by the 1% AEP event or as close as possible to the 1% AEP event; and - (d) The design of stormwater management systems to avoid stormwater discharges (other than coordinated overland flow) to Waiwhakaata Lake Hayes. - 27.3.24.7A Avoid the adverse effects of discharges to the Shotover and Kawarau Rivers, the State Highway network, groundwater resources, and to neighbouring sites. - 27.3.24.7B Ensure staged subdivisions that create balance or bulk lots are designed with connections to a reticulated water supply, stormwater disposal and/or sewage treatment and disposal system that are of sufficient capacity for the intended future urban development.

 Subdivision Activities - District Wide 27.5.7 7.
-Local Shopping Centre excluding the Local Shopping Centre Zone located within the Te Pūtahi Ladies Mile Structure Plan area
+Local Shopping Centre excluding the Local Shopping Centre Zone located within the Te Pūtahi Ladies Mile Structure Plan area.